Home Programs Equipment About AAI Calendar Contact

 The SPI course is intended for recreational climbers who are already proficient in both top-rope and lead climbing.
 It was designed to benefit those who wish to facilitate outdoor climbing programs for groups such as those offered by guide services, camps, schools, universities, therapeutic groups, churches and climbing gyms.
 Those who wish to teach climbing in the outdoors tend to have a much higher success rate in obtaining employment as climbing instructors with this training and certification.
 The AMGA strongly suggests this course as a precursor to those interested in pursuing Rock Instructor or Rock Guide training and certification.

-We offer this program in several locations, including Red Rock Canyon, NV, and in Leavenworth, WA.
+We offer this program in several locations, including Red Rock Canyon, NV, Leavenworth, WA, and at Mt.
+Erie, WA.

 Pre-Requisites for AAI's SPI Course